aws-samples/mlops-ramp/README.md

 In the MLOPS RAMP Program, as a Data Scientist, customers develop models in Amazon SageMaker, or you actually do methods of model inference, and in the role of Machine Learning Platform Engineer/MLOps Engineer, you implement the end-to-end workflow from data preparation to model distribution.

+1. VISION model and Step Function
 ![ref-architecture.png](./figures/ref-architecture.png)

 ![ref-architecture-implements.png](./figures/ref-architecture-implements.png)

+2. AutoGluon and SageMaker Pipelines
+WIP

 ## Security